 Welcome to Berkey’s Blueberries, a certified organic family-owned farm located in Lebanon along the South Santiam River in Oregon’s beautiful Willamette Valley.
-We are now growing over 5 acres of blueberries, with 6 varieties of berry stock.
+We grow over 5 acres of blueberries, with 6 varieties of berry stock.
 For history of the farm and the inspirational story of how we started see “About Berkey’s” at the bottom of this page

 Often we are asked about our farm, seasonal details and more.
 This section is just for you.
 If we fail to answer your question, please call or email, and we will do our best to respond as soon as possible